varun21vaidya/React/Learnings.md

       - different bundles for dev and prod (npx parcel build index.html for prod)

       Dist:
-      when you execute parcel, ut will bundle,minify and put in dist folder.
+      when you execute parcel, it will bundle,minify and put in dist folder.
 When you change something, it will update dist and parcel-cache and show output from them.
       For production build if you have 10,20 html, css, js files, parcel will convert all of them into single html, css, js files and put it in dist.

       Support Old Browser Versions: